ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 * Folder name textbox are not styled.
 * Blank jumplist items right-click menu.
 * Recent items name might go pass the separator line.
-* Copy the content below to the text box under "Mod settings" and click "Save".

 ## Unsupported configurations/settings
 * Windows 10 (any versions).